Cranjis-McB/HMS-Harmful-Brain-Activity-Classification/README.md

 **5. Kaggle + EEG Ensemble**

-Finally we ensemble the Models yielded in 3 and 4.
+This is the ensemble of the models yielded in 3 and 4.

  | Type | OOF-CV | Public LB |
 |-----------------|-----------------|-----------------|